October 11, 2021

 Full-time teletherapists who dedicate themselves to an active platform frequently report making $100,000 per year.
 For instance, therapists working with BetterHelp enjoy an estimated annual income of $100,100.
 Up to $150,000 in billable hours is not unheard of.

 More specialized apps for specific diagnoses, or apps that require some training to use, will generally pay more than all-purpose teletherapy apps.
 Specialized apps will have stricter hiring requirements.

-Large teletherapy companies generally employ counselors under a 1099 arrangements.
-The benefit of this setup for counselors is that advertising, insurance, and most prep work is taken care of in advance by a teletherapy platform.
-Under a 1099 contract, the provider is classified independent contractor instead of a full-time employee.
-This makes you responsible for paying taxes on your salary.
+Large teletherapy companies generally employ therapists under a 1099 arrangement.
+The benefit of this setup for therapists is that advertising, insurance, and most of the technical and preparatory work are taken care of in advance by the teletherapy platform.
+Under a 1099 contract, the provider is classified as an independent contractor instead of a full-time employee.
+This implies that you are responsible for paying the taxes on your salary.

-To calculate what your final pay rate would be as a 1099 contractor, try taking 25% off of the stated salary.
+To calculate what your final pay rate would be as a 1099 contractor, try taking 25% off of the stated teletherapy salary.
 A pay rate of $50 per hour would work out to $40 per hour in this estimate.

 Thanks to the rapid investments flowing into telehealth, recruitment bonuses for teletherapy have become common.

 In the past, DirectShifts has been able to offer up to $700 to any therapists based on demand.
 Bonuses of $100 are more likely.

 Recruitment bonuses vary, but you can look for virtual counseling jobs on DirectShifts or elsewhere.